 Guide to SSK in Knitting: What It Is, How to Do It, and Why It Matters

-Its purpose is to create a decrease that mirrors the right-leaning K2tog (Knit Two Together).
+Its purpose is to create a decrease that mirrors the left-leaning K2tog (Knit Two Together).

 • Effect: Decreases the stitch count by 1 while shaping your knit’s edge or internal structure.